-For those that have not played at Lykia, it is just so different to every other golf course in Belek.
-A true Links design and plays just like a proper links course putts from fairways, low stingers and lots of bumps and runs are needed here.
+For those who have not played at Lykia, it differs from every other golf course in Belek.
+A true links design and playing like a proper links course, putts from fairways, low stingers, and lots of bumps and runs are needed here.

-I love Links golf, and this place always pleases me.
-Please do take note though, the course is LONG, very long and you need to be able to control your shot types here.
-I know when I play Lykia, I am not going to be smug in the clubhouse with a beer post-round sitting on 38 points.
-I am well aware that I am going to be beaten up and challenged in every shot, but I am prepared for it, and I know I have managed to go toe to toe with this beast of a course and gave it a good battle.
+I love links golf, and this place always pleases me.
+Please note, though, that the course is long, and you need to control your shot types here.
+When I play Lykia, I know I will not be smug in the clubhouse with a beer post-round sitting on 38 points.
+I am well aware that I will be beaten up and challenged in every shot, but I am prepared for it, and I know I have managed to go toe to toe with this beast of a course and give it a good battle.

 As always, the course was great, the ball does travel further here due to the layout, and the greens are just so quick, but everybody in our group had a great morning's golf.